nomad5modules/CircularProgressView/README.md

 > Optional border offset, next iteration will kick this,
 > its just a fix to fill the corners (*will be deprecated in next version*)

-fadeTime:
+fadeTimeMs:
 > The fade in and fade out time, can be set to -1 to ignore fading

 ## Example Application
 * An example application is included in the github repository.
 It can also be downloaded from the playstore here https://play.google.com/store/apps/details?id=momentum.circularprogress

 ## Precompiled AAR
-You can download the latest precompiled version here https://github.com/momentumlab/CircularProgressView/blob/master/aar/circularprogressview-v1.1.0.aar
+You can download the latest precompiled version here http://jcenter.bintray.com/momentum/modules/circularprogressview/1.3.0/:circularprogressview-1.3.0.aar

 ## Additional information
 * Set the progress to 0 (at the beginning) and 1 (at the end).
 * 'wrapcontent' for dimensions is not yet supported
-* Aliasing problem will be fixed soon
+* Call `setProgress` with additional interpolation time (in ms) in order to interpolate between progress values

 ## License
 Check file LICENSE and Make sure to follow the licensing terms and conditions of the project and the software used to build the project.